FreeRADIUS/freeradius-server/src/modules/rlm_imap/README.md

 </dl>

 ## Summary
-This module authenticates users against an IMAP server
+Allows users to be authenticated against an IMAP server.